Major revision January 1990

 PD431 Sales of military equipment to other countries will be tightly controlled by a stricter licensing system involving the Foreign Office, Ministry of Defence, Department for International Development, and Revenue and Customs.
 Equipment exported will be of a defensive nature only, or strictly and verifiably for use in international campaigns sanctioned by the UN or its regional organisation.
 Such a licensing system will take proper account of social sustainability criteria, human rights and regional stability issues.
 There will be a presumption against supply unless an export fulfils all criteria.

-PD432 We will end all subsidies to arms exports, close DESO (Defence Export Services Organisation) and the Export Credit Guarantee Department, and disband service units that presently demonstrate British defence equipment.
+PD432 We will end all subsidies to arms exports, close the Government's arms export agency: Defence and Security Organisation (DSO) within the Department for International Trade (DIT) and UK Export Finance (UKEF).
+We will disband service units that presently demonstrate British defence equipment.
 British military training overseas will be focused on sustainability and democracy issues, seeking to spread the model of a democratically controlled minimal security sector.

 PD433 We will promote assertively the control and reduction of arms transfers.
 We will press for the extension of the UN Register of Arms Transfers to include production and stocks, and to extend significantly the number of categories in the interests of greater transparency.
 We will advocate the setting up of an inspectorate associated with the Register that is independent of the major powers.

 PD434 The production, caching, and transport of ammunition can be more easily controlled than that of arms as it has a distinctive odour.
 Sniffer dogs are routinely trained to identify the presence of explosives and ammunition.
 Countries and agencies that invest in more sniffer dogs can more easily prevent the transfer of these lethal products across their borders.
 They could also use the dogs to lead searches for ammunitions caches in the interior, and for ammunition factories.